 Speaker-Ceiling Mount

 Provide 8 inch ceiling mounted speakers at the locations shown on the drawings.
 In and out screw terminals shall be provided for wiring.
 Speaker baffles shall be round <square> steel with white finish as required.
 Provide square surface mount boxes with matching finish where required.
 Speakers shall provide 1/2W, 1W, 2W, and 4W power taps for use with 25V or 70V systems.
 At the 4 watt setting, the speaker shall provide a 94 dBA sound output a frequency of 1000 Hz.
-When measured in an anechoic chamber at 10 ft.
+When measured in an anechoic chamber at 10 feet.

 Basis of Design: Edwards Integrity series.